PyThaiNLP/pythainlp/docs/api/util.rst

     The `thai_to_eng` function is a text conversion tool for translating Thai text into its English transliterated form.
 This is beneficial for rendering Thai words and phrases in an English context.

+.. autofunction:: thai_to_idn
+    :noindex:

+    The `thai_to_idn` function is a text conversion tool for translating Thai text into its  International Domain Name (IDN) for Thai domain name.

 .. autofunction:: thai_word_tone_detector
     :noindex: